 Vietnam also celebrates Christmas and Western New Years.

-- Toss the guidebook: The highlight of Vietnam are the people.
+- Toss the guidebook, skips the museums, temples and crowds—the highlight of the country are the people.

-- Finer hotels can fill up to six months in advance.
+- Finer hotels can fill up to six months in advance of high season.

 - A world-class culinary destination, plan your dining with us.